In This Article

 “Often with anxiety, there are underlying negative thoughts that pop up into the person’s head about terrible events that could occur if they do not act in a certain way,” Ukueberuwa says.
 “These thoughts then trigger “fight-or-flight” symptoms, where they rush to action, or avoid taking on any unfamiliar challenges with uncertain consequences.”

 Medication (a very common form of treatment) can also be helpful to weaken the response of symptoms for some, Ukueberuwa says.

 Why treatment is important

-It’s common for people with high-functioning anxiety to put off treatment because, that's just it—they’re high-functioning and feel like they don’t need to fix anything.
+Someone with high-functioning anxiety may put off treatment because, that's just it—they’re high-functioning and feel like they don’t need to fix anything.
 Instead, they wait for their anxiety to get to the point where it’s extreme or to the point where failure occurs, in whatever form that may be.
-But for someone with high-functioning anxiety who is accustomed to success, failure can have devastating effects.
+But for someone with high-functioning anxiety who is accustomed to success, failure can have devastating effects:

 “Persistent anxiety can lead to lapses in concentration and memory, burnout, exhaustion, and even increased risk for serious health conditions related to chronic stress, such as cardiovascular and autoimmune problems,” Ukueberuwa explains.
 She says she frequently works with people who are high achieving and successful, but feel burnt out, stuck, tired, and unsure how to accomplish their life goals.

 Daramus says that one of the biggest problems with high-functioning anxiety is that it will always come back to you in some way as a problem if left unresolved.
 Maybe your colleagues won’t want to work with you because they find you too controlling; maybe you fail to meet deadlines because your work never feels perfect enough to submit on time, or maybe you burn out in the quest for unattainable perfection.
 Either way, the eventual outcome of avoidance most likely won’t be good.